jalaneyohannes/e-portfolio/README.md

 ### Reflection

 **Introduction**
 As a computer science major at the University of St. Thomas, I have developed a range of technical and analytical skills through various projects and coursework.
 This "Signature Work Portfolio" is designed to showcase my academic journey and its alignment with the common good and the mission and values of St. Thomas.
-The portfolio includes projects that demonstrate my ability to solve complex problems, engage with interdisciplinary knowledge, and contribute to the broader community.
+The portfolio includes projects that demonstrate my ability to solve problems, engage with interdisciplinary knowledge, and contribute to the broader community.

 **Connection to the Common Good and St. Thomas's Mission** The University of St. Thomas emphasizes a commitment to the common good, ethical leadership, and the integration of faith and reason.
 Through my coursework and projects, I have aimed to embody these values by addressing real-world problems and creating solutions that benefit society.
 This reflection will explore how three of my projects—each representing different aspects of computer science—connect to these ideals.